 The saying goes that the grass isn’t always greener on the other side of the fence—but what if it is?
 Not metaphorically but in real life.
 Is your neighbor’s lawn greener than yours?

-Chances are your neighbor has probably just found the best lawn care service around.
+Chances are your neighbor with the weed-free lawn has found the best lawn care service around.
 They’ve probably realized that weed control is not as easy as spraying a simple concoction on the lawn.
-Even when hiring a professional, there are some important things that they must know (and do) in order to ensure that they’re successfully tackling your weed problem.
+Even when hiring a professional, there are some important things that they must do in order to ensure that they’re successfully tackling your weed problem.

 First, you (or your lawn care service) must have a good understanding of weeds and what to do about them.
-Lawn weeds can be divided into two main categories: grassy weeds (such as crabgrass, nutsedge, etc.) and broadleaf weeds (such as dandelions, clover, and plantain).
+Lawn weeds can be divided into two main categories: grassy weeds (such as crabgrass and nutsedge) and broadleaf weeds (such as dandelions, clover, and plantain).
 Some weeds are harder to control than others due to things like deep root systems or waxy leaves.
 Because of that there is not a one-size-fits-all approach to weed control.

 Beyond that weed control products can also be divided into two categories: selective and nonselective.
 Selective weed control products are those that can control the targeted weeds without causing harm to surrounding turfgrass species.
 Nonselective weed control will control all vegetation, including your desired turfgrass.
 While some weeds are not able to be controlled selectively, the majority should be able to—particularly by a professional who knows exactly how to target them.

 Even if you’ve hired a lawn care professional, you may not be getting the weed control that you desire.
 That’s because your lawn care service might be skimping on important tasks or failing to do what’s truly needed to for the best results.
-Here are 11 tricks that the very best professionals not only know, but are implementing to knock out weeds.
+Here are some helpful weed control tips that the very best professionals not only know, but are implementing to knock out weeds.

 When it comes to weed control, not all products are created equally.
 There could be well over a dozen choices when it comes to professional grade material and all are available at varying cost points—but also varying levels of results.
 If you’re not seeing good results on your lawn, you must ask whether your lawn care service is using what works best or just trying to maximize their profits by using cheaper materials?